Use a sharp razor when shaving

 Shave carefully around bonier areas, such as your ankles and knees, to avoid accidentally getting scratched.
 And when shaving your knees, try bending your leg to shave the front of your knee cap better, and then straighten your leg when shaving behind.

 Stop and rinse off your razor blade after every stroke to wash away shaving gel residue and body hair.
 And, take your time to avoid scratches and cuts.
+You can learn more about how to clean your razor.

 When satisfied with your shave, rinse off your legs, pat your skin dry with a towel and apply a moisturising lotion or oil.
 This will help prevent skin irritation post-shave and keep your legs hydrated.